 PTSB 3.5% (min €3.17, max €11.43)

-There will be no fee with an Ulster card at certain UK banks (see above)
+There will be a much smaller fee with an Ulster card at certain UK banks (see above)

 If you are looking to transfer larger amounts of Euro to Sterling – take a look at our page on how to get the Best Euro Sterling Exchange Rates